george24601/notes/arch/cache.md

 The following implementation based on an exponential distribution has been shown to be optimal in terms of its effectiveness in preventing stampedes and how early recomputations can happen.

+Some caches enable you to specify the expiration period as an absolute value, or as a sliding value that causes the item to be removed from the cache if it is not accessed within the specified time.